phetsims/mean-share-and-balance/doc/implementation-notes.md

 #### Model
 See [model.md](https://github.com/phetsims/mean-share-and-balance/blob/main/doc/model.md)

-The central model for the Balance Point Screen is BalancePointModel which extends SoccerModel.
-BalancePointModel tracks the position of the soccer balls, the tilt of the balance beam, the position of the fulcrum, and the mean of the data set.
+The central model for the Balance Point Screen is `BalancePointModel` which extends `SoccerModel`. `BalancePointModel` tracks the position of the soccer balls, the tilt of the balance beam, the position of the fulcrum, and the mean of the data set.

 The majority of the model relies on common code logic from soccer-common that at the time of this writing is also used in Center and Variability.
 More information about soccer-common can be found [here](https://github.com/phetsims/soccer-common/blob/main/doc/implementation-notes.md)

 ### PhET-iO
 The PhET-iO instrumentation of this simulation is relatively straightforward.
-Everything is created at startup, and exists for the lifetime of the sim, so there is no sim-specific use of PhetioGroup or PhetioCapsule.
-Another important part of the phet-io instrumentation is the use of ObservableArrays in the Sharing Screens (Distribute and Fair Share).
-The ObservableArrays are a critical part of state setting and tracking for both of those screens.
+Everything is created at startup, and exists for the lifetime of the sim, so there is no sim-specific use of `PhetioGroup` or `PhetioCapsule`.
+Another important part of the phet-io instrumentation is the use of `ObservableArray`s in the Sharing Screens (Distribute and Fair Share).
+The `ObservableArray`s are a critical part of state setting and tracking for both of those screens.